leangjia/blender_docs/manual/advanced/keymap_editing.rst

 ------------------------

-Menus and panels can be assigned key shortcuts, even if they're only accessible from sub-menus elsewhere.
+Menus and panels can be assigned key shortcuts, even if they're only accessible from submenus elsewhere.

 Open a Pop-up Menu (``wm.call_menu``)
    Open any menu on key press.